Award-Winning Screenwriter & Filmmaker

 Discontented and battling the frustrations of menopause, Georgina travels to the Scottish Borders to visit her sister Poppy, only to discover that she is dying of cancer.
 Uncomfortable with vulnerability and determined to impose her own idea of how their final days together should be spent, Georgina devises a “fun” boat trip despite Poppy’s declining health and the strong objections of her devoted husband.

 Balancing sharp humour with emotional honesty, No Spring Till Now explores family conflict, mortality, regret, and the complicated bonds that endure between siblings.
-As the sisters confront the choices that have shaped their lives, they are forced to decide whether reconciliation is still possible—or whether some secrets are destined to remain buried forever.

-A darkly comic tale about the dangers of unchecked imagination, misplaced certainty, and the ease with which fear and greed can distort reality.
+A darkly comic tale about the dangers of unchecked imagination, misplaced certainty and the ease with which fear and greed can distort reality.
 Desperate to prove his worth, Reverend Eugene begins to see threats, conspiracies, and opportunities where none exist.
 As his fantasies spiral beyond his control, common sense gives way to paranoia, and a succession of tragic events unfolds.

 A kind-hearted, working-class volunteer steps into a Santa suit each Christmas, asking for nothing in return as he spreads kindness throughout his community.
 Through small but meaningful acts of generosity, he brings comfort, hope, and connection to those who need it most, quietly becoming a symbol of the spirit of Christmas.